Skip to content

 Terminal window

-# 1. Create GitHub issue
+# 1. Create ClickUp task

-/issue-create Add customer export functionality
+/task-create Add customer export functionality

-# 2. Start working on the issue
+# 2. Start working on the task

 # 3. Implement the feature